Comitas pagodaeformis: Description

 the excavation, crossed by elegantly curved, partly riblike striae, 4 to 5 stronger lirae crossing the ribs, with a few faint striae above them on the limit between ribs and excavation in the lower whorls.
 On the penultimate whorl, another liration appears at some distance above the suture, amounting to 3 rather remote, strong lirae on the body whorl, and a large number (about 20) on the basal part of the body whorl and siphonal canal.
 The body whorl is strongly attenuated below, ending in a long, slightly curved siphonal canal.
 The aperture is ovate, probably with a rather wide, deep sinus (the peristome is broken).
 The columellar margin is concave above, strongly contorted below, with a thin layer of enamel.

 Distribution

-This marine species occurs in the Banda Sea, Indonesia.
+This marine species occurs in the Banda Sea near Indonesia.